 To ensure success, we proposed a phased, crawl-walk-run approach to tackling the problem.
 Start by crawling, get the confidence to walk, get comfortable with that, and then you can run.

-Our clients like this approach because they aren’t locked into a massive and costly long-term project.
+Our clients like this approach because they are not locked into a massive and costly long-term project.
 Frequently with custom software development, once users get their hands on the product and work with it, they might want other functionality they didn’t think of at the start.
 This approach provides the flexibility to make adjustments as the project moves from one phase to the next.

 The client was eager to start crawling, and we partnered with their data and analytics team to move forward.
 The first phase of the project was a very intentional discovery effort to understand and document the client’s strategy and goals, as well as behavioral health’s current data landscape.